-Paul “Mac” McNamara has resided in Escondido for over 20 years, and has always been very active in the civic affairs of the community.
+Paul “Mac” McNamara has resided in Escondido for almost 25 years, and has always been very active in the civic affairs of the community.
 After serving 8 years as an elected trustee of the Palomar College Governing Board, he is now the Mayor of Escondido.
 Mac is a US Marine Corps veteran having served in multiple operations during his career to include Operation Desert Storm and as attaché for the US Defense Intelligence Agency in Mexico City where he focused on countering human trafficking and illegal drugs.
 Mac is currently the Executive Director of the Marine Corps Recruit Depot Museum Foundation.
 Before this, Mac had over a decade of professional work in the private sector with extensive experience in management of defense technology and engineering programs.

 Paul “Mac” McNamara was born in Philadelphia, PA in 1953.
 He grew up in a hardworking, blue- collar family which shaped his values and developed his strong work ethic.
 From the age of 9, Mac held many jobs including paper boy, delivery boy and stock boy.
 He excelled at sports, achieved Eagle Scout in the Boy Scouts, and was awarded The National Eagle Scout Association’s Outstanding Eagle Scout Award.
 He was encouraged to attend college by his high school teachers.
 His mother stressed the importance of self-improvement.
 He was the only member of his family to graduate from college.

 Mac attended the University of Wisconsin-Madison on an NROTC scholarship and was commissioned a 2/Lt in the U.S. Marine Corps upon graduation.